 10. Ginger

 The Asian people have long used ginger to level their energy levels.
-Research shows that ginger is very effective against motion and morning sickness, some cancers, Alzheimer’s, arthritis, irritable bowel syndrome, menstrual cramps and muscle soreness.
+Research shows that ginger is very effective against the motion and morning sickness, some cancers, Alzheimer’s, arthritis, irritable bowel syndrome, menstrual cramps, and muscle soreness.

 Note: Be careful!
 Ginger has natural blood-thinning properties, so if you’re about to undergo surgery or you take blood thinners, do not use ginger.

-The best fruits, vegetables to increase energy levels
+The best fruits, and vegetables to increase energy levels

-Bananas are composed mostly of sugars (glucose, fructose and sucrose) and fiber, bananas are a major source of energy.
+Bananas are composed mostly of sugars (glucose, fructose, sucrose) and fiber, bananas are a major source of energy.
 They are relatively low in calories, but rich in antioxidants and healthy carbohydrates.

 Apples, bell peppers, and citrus fruits such as oranges, pineapple, or strawberries are high in vitamin C which helps the body produce amino acids and create energy.
 But take care since peppers are in the nightshade family, which causes pain for some people.